 Changing Jobs Boosts Your Pay

-Job switchers earned wage growth well above the average as reported by SHRM according to the Workforce Vitality Report by ADP.
-The report indicates the following major differences between overall wage growth and job switchers’ wage growth in key industries:
+Many job switchers earned wage growth well above the average for their industry, according to the Workforce Vitality Report by ADP.
+The report indicates the following major differences between overall year-over-year wage growth and job switchers’ wage growth in key industries (as of December 2019):

 The Best Ways to Position Yourself for an Above-Average Raise